jundalisay/sp/content/en/research/other/alien/essassani/dna.md

 The Atlanteans learned to switch these on or off themselves.
 They tried to mimic the Anunnaki.

 They thought they were copying perfection but ended up copying Anunnaki imperfection.

+## Blood Types

+RH negative blood is from Sirius